-Nike has a program called Reuse-A-Shoe that literally reuses materials from the sneakers for other sports applications.
+Nike has a program called Reuse-A-Shoe that reuses materials from the sneakers for other sports applications.
 This includes the rubber shoes being melted down to be used for tracks, and the midsole being turned into material for basketball courts.
 To donate to this program, contact your local Nike store to see if they participate to drop the shoes off.
-This is a great option for the pairs that are too worn out to be reused by a new owner.
+This is an excellent option for the pairs that are too worn out to be reused by a new owner.

 Other options for recycling sneakers to be transformed into tracks, playgrounds and basket courts include Planet Aid and World Wear Project.

 Before donating, it is smart to clean the shoes first.
 Brush the outsoles to remove dirt and then rinse and scrub, repeat until clean.
 Remove the laces and insoles and wash the sneakers on a gentle cycle in the washing machine.
 Brush the laces to remove dirt.
 Or gently wash in the sink with water and mild soap.

 To dry the sneakers, place newspaper or paper towels inside the shoes and leave out to air dry.
 Do not place in the drier.

 There are also other creative ways to repurpose old running sneakers.
 Some people use them as part of a costume for Halloween or a party by painting them or decorate them.
 Others use them plant potters.
 Fill the sneakers with soil to grow herbs in your backyard.

 Another idea to nail the sole to a tree and place bird seed to serve as a bird feeder.
 The soles can be taken out and used as a walkway to your garden or through the backyard.